Back to Home

 Side-by-side validation gave users full transparency into what the parser got right and wrong.

 Every uploaded problem required manual review before it could enter the system.
-I designed a split-view that placed the original source file next to the parsed output so users could instantly spot where content was misinterpreted.
-Errors were flagged inline rather than hidden behind generic warnings, and manual correction tools let users fix issues directly.
+I designed a split-view that placed the original file next to the output so users could instantly spot where content was misinterpreted.
+Errors were flagged inline and manual correction tools let users fix issues directly.

 This was a deliberate trade-off: mandatory review slowed down every upload, even successful ones.
 But with the parser failing this frequently, trust mattered more than speed.